 To view our range of compensator tuning components please visit https://www.tillix.com.au/product-category/fuel-pump-components/

-This guide will cover the basic Tuning of a Diesel VE style rotary pump found on both Nissan Patrol TD42, Toyota Landcruiser 1HDT.
+This guide will cover the basic tuning of a Diesel VE style rotary pump found on both Nissan Patrol TD42, and Toyota Landcruiser 1HDT engines.

-Of course there is many other pumps out there that this guide will be suitable for.
+Of course, there are many other pumps out there that this guide will be suitable for.

 I am the original author of this guide on www.Patrol4x4.com if you are wondering.
 Due to limitations in editing, I have decided to move it to the website to allow additions and modifications to it in the future.